nithin-popuri7/Exp-7-Synchornous-counters-/README.md

 4-bit Count Down Counter
 ### Procedure

-## Step 1:
-Create a new file in quartus II.
+1.Create a new file in quartus II.

-## Step 2:
-Module Declaration.
+2.Module Declaration.
 Module should have the file name.

-## Step 3:
-Use begin declaration to define the functionality of logic circuits.
+3.Use begin declaration to define the functionality of logic circuits.

-## Step 4:
-Within begin use if and else statements.
+4.Within begin use if and else statements.

-## Step 5:
-At the end give endmodule.
+5.At the end give endmodule.

-## Step 6:
-Run the program and choose RTL viewer to get RTL realization.
+6.Run the program and choose RTL viewer to get RTL realization.

 ### PROGRAM